 Telephony data: your telephone number, the phone numbers that you call and send messages to, time and duration of the call, geo-location data, device details (hardware model, operating system version, IMEI), amount of data used.

 Internet data: amount of data used, time duration of the session, device, IP/MAC address, the websites you visit.

 Television data: Programs you view, use of our services (e.g. Replay), technical data such as time and duration of watched content, the quality of the connection, the model and service number of your set top box, software version used, smartcard ID, and level of the service package.

-Personalised TV service: If you have one of our latest Set Top Boxes, we use your data to provide a personalised TV service that helps you remember your favorite shows, your most watched channels, most used apps and we may also recommend new ones suited to your taste, according to your viewing history.
+Personalised TV service: If you have one of our latest Set Top Boxes, we use your data to provide a personalised TV service that helps you remember your favourite shows, your most watched channels, most used apps and we may also recommend new ones suited to your taste, according to your viewing history.

 Home content data: if you have activated the home network setup wizard, we will have a list of stored video, music and photo files.

 Email data: if you use our e-mail services we collect technical data and the email addresses of the sender and receiver.